On the theory of topological computation in the lowest Landau level of QHE: Abstract

-\abstract We have studied the formation of Hall-qubit in Lowest Landau Level state of Quantum Hall effect due to the Aharonov-Bhom oscillation of quasiparticles.The spin echo method plays the key role in the topological entanglement of qubits.
-The proper ratio of fluxes for maximally entangling qubits is obtained from the concurrence.
-The Quantum Hall state in the hierarchies has been studied with the help of quantum teleportation.\\
+We have studied the formation of Hall-qubit (LLL state) in Quantum Hall effect due to the Aharonov-Bhom oscillation of quasiparticles.The spin echo method plays the key role in the topological entanglement of qubits.
+The proper ratio of fluxes for maximally entangling qubits has also been pointed out.
+The generation of higher Quantum Hall state may be possible with the help of quantum teleportation.\\